Skip to Content

 via Instagram: @subourbon_depourable

 No, the Beagleman isn’t a character out of a horror flick.
-Rather, the Beagleman was developed by crossbreeding the Doberman Pinscher with the Beagle.
+Rather, the Beagleman was developed by cross-breeding the Doberman Pinscher with the Beagle.
 Fortunately, they retained all the top traits that make the Doberman such an effective watchdog.

-Thanks to the Doberman side, Beaglemans are vigilant and active dogs, with a natural instinct to protect.
+Thanks to the Doberman side, Beaglemans are vigilant and alert dogs, with a natural instinct to protect.
 When you pair this with the Beagle’s sense of smell, there are few things that can get past a Beagleman.
 If a intruder is nearby, they will know.

 While they’re superb at their jobs, Beaglemans can be loving members of the family as well.
 If you can keep them busy with physical and mental stimulation, you’ll have a highly adaptable and intelligent companion dog.